-It’s a common misconception that there is no social life for expats in Saudi Arabia.
-Like any country, life is what you make of it.
-If you’re open to invitations, trying new things & meeting new people, you’ll be amazed at what’s on offer.
-Behind the veiled curtain the media portrays, Saudi Arabia has an incredibly active social scene where one can be as active or as quiet as one likes.
+It is a common misconception that expats in Saudi Arabia have no social life.
+Life, like any country, is what you make of it.
+You’ll be amazed at what’s on offer if you’re open to invitations, trying new things, and meeting new people.
+The media portrays Saudi Arabia as an extremely active social scene where one can be as active or as quiet as one wishes.

-One of the best ways to make new friends when you arrive in a new country, is to join a sporting team.
-Depending on what suits you there’s a number of clubs and associations around the country available to new arrivals.
+One of the best ways to make new friends when you arrive in a new country is to join a sporting team.
+Depending on what suits you there are several clubs and associations around the country available to new arrivals.

-The Gaelic Football club is located in Riyadh & runs across the Middle East with teams travelling to neighbouring Middle Eastern countries for championship matches.
+The Gaelic Football Club is located in Riyadh & runs across the Middle East with teams traveling to neighboring Middle Eastern countries for championship matches.

 The club also has a Hurling and Camogie base for those wanting to branch out from football.

-The athletic club has been running since 1978 with branches in the coastal cities of Dharhan & Jeddah.
+The athletic club has been running since 1978 with branches in the coastal cities of Dhahran & Jeddah.
 The club focuses on marathons, cycling and

 triathlons and hosts races with approximately 250 -300 participants.

-If you live in Jeddah or love to dive you can’t go past the dive scene on the Red Sea.
-There’s an array of clubs available with people going out each weekend to explore what the relatively untouched coastline has to offer.
-Once you arrive in the country, you’ll soon find a club that suits you, just ask around.
+If you live in Jeddah and enjoy diving, you can’t miss the Red Sea dive scene.
+There are a variety of clubs available, and people go out every weekend to explore what the relatively undeveloped coastline has to offer.
+When you arrive in the country, simply ask around to find a club that suits you.

-Latin dancing is surprisingly popular in the Middle East with many festivals being held around the region.
-Saudi itself has a growing dance scene with many compounds hosting classes and salsa clubs popping up across the region.
-Ask around and you’ll find a club or dance school near you.
-Great way to meet people and get the endorphins pumping.
+Latin dancing is surprisingly popular in the Middle East, where many festivals are held.
+Saudi Arabia has a thriving dance scene, with many compounds hosting classes and salsa clubs springing up throughout the country.
+You can probably find a club or a dance school near you if you ask around.
+It’s a great way to meet new people and get your endorphins pumping.

-Yoga, Pilates, hiking, hockey, rock climbing, badminton, tennis, volleyball and other sports are all available in the Kingdom along with a multitude of other sporting activities.
-Just ask around and you’ll soon discover what you’re looking for.
+Yoga, Pilates, hiking, hockey, rock climbing, badminton, tennis, volleyball, and other sports, as well as a variety of other sporting activities, are all available in the Kingdom.
+Simply asking around will help you find what you’re looking for.

-With the country slowly opening up, you’ll find there’s a lot more locally run festivals available providing you with the opportunity to appreciate the local culture.
+As the country gradually opens up, you’ll notice that there are more locally run festivals available, allowing you to appreciate the local culture.

-Arguably the largest cultural festival in Saudi, it takes place over two weeks in February each year.
-Expect to see traditional sword dances, horse and camel races, local arts and crafts, songs and poetry, falconry & delicious food – it’s the best way to learn more about the Saudi culture and experience what the country you’ve chosen to live in has to offer.
+It is arguably Saudi Arabia’s largest cultural festival, lasting two weeks each February.
+Expect to see traditional sword dances, horse and camel races, local arts and crafts, songs and poetry, falconry, and delicious food – it’s the best way to learn more about Saudi culture and experience what your chosen country has to offer.

-Riyadh Season was a 3 month festival covering a variety of themes to celebrate the social life of Saudi.
-31 restaurants had pop up stalls to satisfy the culinary tastes of foodies.
-Concerts were held across the city, including local Arabian stars as well as famous Korean pop band BTS.
-Winter Wonderland from London was created with spouting ice-skating rinks, Ferris wheels and fairground rides.
-Theatre lovers could enjoy plays such as The Wizard of Oz & King Lear.
-The festival had something for everyone and is sure to be back again this year.
+Riyadh Season was a three-month festival that celebrated Saudi society through a variety of themes.
+31 restaurants had pop-up stalls to cater to foodies’ culinary desires.
+Concerts were held throughout the city, featuring both local Arabian stars and the famous Korean pop band BTS.
+London’s Winter Wonderland featured ice-skating rinks, Ferris wheels, and fairground rides.
+The Wizard of Oz and King Lear are two plays that theatregoers may enjoy.
+The festival had something for everyone and will undoubtedly return this year.

-As part of the major car racing event E-Prix, a massive music festival was held in Saudi.
-Stars included Enrique Iglesias, Amr Diab, David Guetta, One Republic and the Black Eyed Peas all performing to a sold out crowd.
+A massive music festival was held in Saudi Arabia as part of the major car racing event E-Prix.
+Enrique Iglesias, Amr Diab, David Guetta, One Republic, and the Black Eyed Peas performed to a sold-out audience.

-It’s a fantastic time to be on the ground in Saudi as you watch the country change before your eyes.
-A lot has been invested with a string of cultural events planned for the coming months and years.
+It’s an exciting time to be in Saudi Arabia, watching the country change before your eyes.
+A significant amount of money has been invested in a series of cultural events scheduled for the coming months and years.

-Many embassies will have events which expats are welcome to join.
-You’ll need to contact the embassy and be on their event mailing list.
-Some embassies are open to all expats, others will require you to be the “plus one” to someone from their country.
-Europe month is one of the more popular events held by the Embassies in Saudi with concerts ad different cultural events being held throughout the month of July.
-Ladies, when packing your bags, make sure you bring at least 1-2 ball gowns, embassy balls are held throughout the year.
-You’ll also find the Australian and New Zealand embassies hosting their own events.
-If you’re from one of these countries, reach out and ask to be on the mailing list.
+Many embassies will host events to which expats are welcome.
+You must contact the embassy and be added to their event mailing list.
+Some embassies welcome all expats, while others require you to be a “plus one” to someone from their country.
+Europe month is one of the more popular events hosted by Saudi embassies, with concerts and other cultural events taking place throughout July.
+Ladies, remember to pack at least two ball gowns because embassy balls are held throughout the year.
+The Australian and New Zealand embassies will also be hosting events.
+If you are from one of these countries, please contact us and ask to be added to the mailing list.

 Art, Food & Entertainment

-A decade ago, Saudi had almost no art galleries.
-Fast forward to now and local artists are flourishing.
-From traditional, to abstract, to graffiti more and more art is popping up across the city.
-Check out where to find the best art galleries here.
-If you’re interested in more textile forms of art, take a look at Saudi Design week where modern design meets traditional Islamic craft.
+Saudi Arabia had almost no art galleries a decade ago.
+Fast forward to today, and local artists are thriving.
+More and more art is appearing throughout the city, ranging from traditional to abstract to graffiti.
+Find out where to find the best art galleries in this article.
+If you’re looking for more textile art, check out Saudi Design Week, where modern design meets traditional Islamic craft.

-There’s all forms of entertainment popping up across Saudi as it begins to diversify and become more tourist friendly.
-One of the more popular forms of entertainment – Escape Rooms.
-Put your mind to the test and figure out this puzzle to reach the end of the maze.
+Various forms of entertainment are sprouting up across Saudi Arabia as the country diversifies and becomes more tourist-friendly.
+Escape Rooms are one of the more popular forms of entertainment.
+Put your brain to the test and solve this puzzle to get to the end of the maze.

 There’s so much to explore in the country itself, too much to list in this article